fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Using a `<form>` provides additional semantics allowing additional accessibility.
 It helps assistive devices like screen readers better understand the content of the page and gives the person using them more meaningful information.

 By putting form fields inside a form we also ensure we match user expectations.
 We support the functionality (such as the different ways of submitting a form) that users expect when presented with form fields.

-The other side of this coin is that we shouldn’t use form fields (nor a `<form>`) when they are _not_ appropriate.
+If you’re thinking “but what about form fields that don’t _look like_ form fields?” then you’ve entered the problem territory of “deceptive user interfaces” – the situation where perceived affordances don’t match actual functionality, which causes confusion for some people.
+This is to be avoided.
+We shouldn’t use form fields (nor a `<form>`) when they are _not_ appropriate.
 A checkbox, radio button, or select menu is meant to _gather information_.
-So [to let the user manipulate the current view, use a `button` rather than checkboxes or radio buttons](https://fuzzylogic.me/posts/2022-07-15-perceived-affordances-and-the-functionality-mismatch-by-leonie-watson/).
+So if your goal is instead [to let the user manipulate the current view, use a `button` rather than checkboxes or radio buttons](https://fuzzylogic.me/posts/2022-07-15-perceived-affordances-and-the-functionality-mismatch-by-leonie-watson/).

 References:
 - [Why use a form element when submitting fields with JavaScript](https://gomakethings.com/why-use-a-form-element-when-submitting-fields-with-javascript/)